-MD: Washington University School of Medicine Narrative Assessment Policy
+Narrative Assessment Policy

-Narrative assessments of a medical student's performance will be provided when all of the following curricular conditions are met:
+Narrative assessment is a required component of the assessment of each student in the Gateway Curriculum at Washington University School of Medicine.
+Narrative assessments of a medical student's performance will be provided when the following curricular conditions are met:

-- Small groups of the same composition are observed longitudinally by the same faculty member for at least three sessions, with a ratio of one faculty member to one student team.
+- Students work in small groups of 12 members or fewer and small groups of the same composition are observed longitudinally by the same faculty member for at least three sessions, with a ratio of one faculty member to one student team.